 A familial history of stroke is an additional risk factor.
 Genetics can lead to heart disorders, blood pressure issues and diabetes — all of which are factors that can cause a stroke.

 The more you delay the supply of blood and oxygen to the brain the worse the condition may become, which can cause lifelong damage.

 Treatment of stroke always depends on what type of stroke has taken place, the location of the stroke and the overall health of the patient.
 If a person has an ischemic stroke, then medication is given to break down the clots (x).
 In the case of a hemorrhagic stroke, drugs are given immediately to avoid the formation of clots.
 Once the bleeding stops then a surgery is performed.
 Removal of AVM, coils, bypass and clipping can be done if needed (x).

 Natural Remedies and Supplements for Stroke

 Being physically active not only improves one’s overall endurance and strength, but research suggests the risk of a stroke can be reduced to a great extent.
 Start small; even doing some sitting and standing can help improve the overall coordination of the body, which gets affected due to a stroke (x).

 After having a stroke, it is very important to lower the levels of LDL.
 Research suggests that taking pomegranate after a stroke can help lower the levels of cholesterol significantly.

-There are also many other benefits of pomegranate like decreasing inflammation, fighting cancer, lowering blood pressure, improving heart health and helping with osteoarthritis symptoms.
-It is advised to take 750 mg twice daily to achieve the benefits pomegranate (x).
+There are also many other benefits of pomegranate, like decreasing inflammation, fighting cancer, lowering blood pressure, improving heart health and helping with osteoarthritis symptoms.
+It is advised to take 750 mg twice daily to achieve the benefits of pomegranate (x).

 The Bottom Line